Online Robust and Adaptive Learning from Data Streams: Experiments

-We applied each algorithm and calculated the AUC scores on the test dataset after the parameters were determined.
-Table~\ref{table:experiment4_result_change_detection} shows the AUCs on the test dataset with the algorithms and annotations.
-We observe that SRA was superior to other algorithms for each annotation.
+We applied each algorithm and calculated the AUC scores on the test dataset after the parameters were determined on the training dataset.
+Figure~\ref{fig:plot_roc_welllog} displays the ROC curves on the test dataset with the algorithms and annotations.
+We observe that: (i) When the false alarm rate is low, SRA is not better than iEM but is overwhelmingly better than the other algorithms when the false alarm rate is over $0.1$ for Annotation~1, 2, 3, and between $0.1$ and $0.6$ for Annotation~5. (ii) SRA is almost as good as sEM for Annotation~4.
+We infer that (ii) is due to Annotation~4 having only two change points, and that SRA and sEM detected all the change points in a similar way.